and3rn3t/flashcards/README.md

-# Project #1: Build a Game with HTML, CSS and JavaScript
+# Project 1: Build a Game with HTML, CSS and JavaScript

-## Flashcards v0.1: By Matthew Anderson
+## Flashcards v0.1: Matthew Anderson

 A flashcard application for learning JavaScript terms.